microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/onlinemeeting-getallrecordings.md

 ### Example 2: Get all recordings of a given meeting organizer with date range filter

-The following example shows a request to get all recordings of a given meeting organizer, that are created between a given start date and an end date.
+The following example shows a request to get all recordings of a given meeting organizer that are created between a given start date and an end date.

 #### Request